Mean field theory of spin glasses: Fully connected models

-We now follow closely the presentation of \cite{CC05}.
-Labeling replicas by an index $a=1,\cdots,nm$, and dropping irrelevant normalization constants, we get: \beq \eeq Note that when taking the average over the $J$'s we had to take into account that they are symmetric under permutations, therefore the average must be taken only over $i_1 < \cdots <i_p$.

-We can see here the replica trick at work: we started from a set of interacting spins and uncoupled blocks of replicas, and averaging over the disorder we decoupled the spins, but coupled the replicas; note however that the decoupling of the spins holds only for a fully-connected model.
-In particular, the overlap between two different replicas of the system appeared in the calculation: \beq Q(\s^a,\s^b) = \frac{1}{N}\sum_i \sigma_i^a\sigma_i^b \eeq Note that $Q(\s^a,\s^a)=1$ due to the spherical constraint.
-The overlap is a very important concept in spin glass physics: it measures how much the configurations of replica $a$ and replica $b$ are different.
+We now see why the replica trick is useful.
+In fact, taking the average over the disorder for the replicated system, we eliminated the couplings $J$ and introduced a coupling between replicas.
+The advantage is that once the disorder is eliminated, the replicated (and coupled) system becomes translationally invariant.
+Then, for a fully-connected model, the Hamiltonian becomes a function of a global quantity\footnote{ We have already seen an example of the same property in the study of the Curie-Weiss model. }, which in this case is the overlap between two different replicas of the system: \beq Q(\s^a,\s^b) = \frac{1}{N}\sum_i \sigma_i^a\sigma_i^b \ . \eeq Note that $Q(\s^a,\s^a)=1$ due to the spherical constraint.
+This quantity measures the extent to which the configurations of replica $a$ and replica $b$ are different.